Self-assessment

 Is intrinsic values language being used to achieve extrinsic goals?

-- Is values language mainly used in branding or headlines, while the actual journalism tells a different story?
+- Is values language mainly used in branding, marketing or headlines, while the actual journalism tells a different story?

 - Is there a gap between the communities mentioned in an outlet's claims about values and those genuinely represented in the reporting?